JustTroniusPlay/Unicorp-Technologies-Reinvented/README.md

-# What this mod about?
+# What is this mod about?
 This mod centered around various units to mine resources, protect your factories and attack enemies with powerful force!
 Some portion of content add a new(but familiar) way to transport resources on Serpulo maps.